Traditional games in the Philippines: Sungka

 If the last stone falls into a non-empty small pit, its contents are lifted and distributed in another lap.
 If the last stone is dropped into the player's own store, the player gets a bonus move.
 If the last stone is dropped into an empty pit, the move ends, i.e. it is patay (dead).
 If the move ends by dropping the last stone into one of a player's own small pits, one katak or taktak; literally "exhausts" or captures) the stones in the opponent's pit directly across the board and the first player's own stone.
 The captured stones are subi (deposited) in the first player's store.
 However, if the opponent's pit is empty, nothing is captured.

 The first move is played simultaneously.
 After that players alternate.
 The first player to finish the first move may start the second move.
 However, in face-to-face play one player might start shortly after his opponent so that he could choose a response which would give him an advantage.
 No rule prevents such a tactic.
 So, in fact, the decision-making may be non-simultaneous.

 Players must move when they can.
 If one cannot, a player must pass until he can move again.

 The game ends when no stones are left in the small pits.

 The player who captures the most stones wins the game.

 Often the game is played in rounds.
 Pits that cannot be filled with captures, are sunog (closed; literally "burnt"), while the leftover seeds are put in their store.
 This continues until a player is unable to fill even one hole.

+Other traditional games

+Spirit of the Paper

+Spirit of the Paper is a traditional Filipino children's divination game.
+It involves folding three papers with hidden slips marked “yes”, “no", and "maybe."
+While thinking of a question, children chant three times.
+The children interpret the answer based on which slip is revealed.
+Though regarded as a form of lighthearted fortune-telling, the game is part of a broader set of Filipino folk practices blending superstition and play.